MicrosoftDocs/patterns-practices/patterns-practices/guide/3-managing-dependencies-between-components-using-the-prism-library-5.0-for-wpf.md

 -   A container injects the composition services, such as the region manager and the event aggregator.
 -   A container is used for registering module-specific services, which are services that have module-specific functionality.

+> [!NOTE]
-**Note:** Some samples in the Prism guidance rely on the Unity Application Block (Unity) as the container.
+> Some samples in the Prism guidance rely on the Unity Application Block (Unity) as the container.
 Other code samples, for example the Modularity QuickStarts, use Managed Extensibility Framework (MEF).
 The Prism Library itself is not container-specific, and you can use its services and patterns with other containers, such as Castle Windsor, StructureMap, and Spring.NET.

 ## Key Decision: Choosing a Dependency Injection Container